When is Lucifer season 5 on Netflix? What’s going to happen?

 Ah, the million greenback query!

-At current there may be nonetheless no confirmed launch date for the finale season, nonetheless we’re predicting that the primary eight episodes of Lucifer season 5 shall be launched on Netflix within the spring or the summer time of 2020.
+At current there may be nonetheless no confirmed launch date for the finale season, nevertheless we’re predicting that the primary eight episodes of Lucifer season 5 will probably be launched on Netflix within the spring or the summer season of 2020.
 Nevertheless, because it’s the ultimate season, Netflix could select to delay the discharge additional to construct anticipation.

 What we do know is filming is properly underway…